James Hillier (actor)

 James Hillier (born 22 September 1973 in Kent, England) is a British actor and director.
-He played Sergeant Christian Young on the BBC police drama HolbyBlue, and Damian, Roxy Mitchell's fiancé in the BBC1 soap opera EastEnders.
-More recently, he appeared in the first and second seasons of the Netflix series The Crown, and on stage at the Royal Court Theatre in Torn.
+He played Sergeant Christian Young on the BBC police drama HolbyBlue, and Damian, Roxy Mitchell's fiancé, in the BBC One soap opera EastEnders.
+More recently, he appeared in the first and second seasons of the Netflix series The Crown, on stage at the Royal Court Theatre in Torn, and currently he plays the corrupt doctor Dr. Crowley.